swade1987/software-circus-ket-demo/README.md

 # Software Circus KET Demo
-A repo for my Kismatic Enterprise Toolkit (KET) demo at Software Circus Amsterdam (10th Jan 2017)
+A repo for my Kismatic Enterprise Toolkit (KET) demo at Software Circus Amsterdam (10th Jan 2017).
+The repository uses [Packet.net](https://www.packet.net/) to create the Kubernetes cluster.

 # Prerequisites
 To use this solution, the following Packet CLI needs to be installed [https://github.com/ebsarr/packet](https://github.com/ebsarr/packet)